GeorgeHernandez/GeorgeHernandez/Heuristics.md

 - [BLUF: Bottom line up front](<https://en.wikipedia.org/wiki/BLUF_(communication)>).
 Start messages with the key info.
 E.g. Start with a summary or TLDNR.
 - Email subjects
   - Verb + Object.
 E.g: [schedule, view, read, print, sign, scan, return, confirm receipt] + [this, person].
 E.g. Call Susan
   - Subject only, i.e. no body.
 E.g. No text (N/T), End of Message (EOM), No reply necessary (NRN).
-E.g. \[EOM\] Package received.
+E.g. Package received \[EOM\].
 - Apply OOP broadly: There are classes & object instances with properties, methods, interfaces, input, output, etc. The context matters.
 We rewrite our own human programming.
 - Influence without authority.
   - You can't do everything.
   - You're not the boss of everyone.
-  - People are part of nature too: Nature to be commanded must be obeyed ~ Francis Bacon, "Novum Organum" (The New Organon) (1620).
+  - People are part of nature too: Nature to be commanded must be obeyed ~ Francis Bacon, "Novum Organum" ("The New Organon") (1620).
 - Sometimes it is better to err on the side of over communcation.
 - "The Success Indicator Acceleration Report" by MaryEllen Tribby
   - Compliment > Criticize